Work is what users will record their time against for a Placement in Invoxy.

 On the Overtime & Allowances tab for each work you can add any automated overtime, allowance, or deductions rules that should apply to time recorded against that work.

 For more detail on setting up overtime, allowances, and deductions see this article.

 On-Costs can be used to specify a percentage of additional costs that should be accounted for in your margin calculations.
 These are costs that you incur as an employer in addition to the base pay rate you pay your candidate, usually associated with things like superannuation and leave.
 You may bill these additional costs on to your client, or you may simply need to account for them in your margin reporting and calculations.

-On the On-Costs tab for each Work type you can specify any billable or non-billable on-costs that should apply to any time recorded against the Work.
+On the On-Costs tab for each work you can specify any billable or non-billable on-costs that should apply to any time recorded against the work.
 Click the icon and select New On-Cost to add a new on-cost to the work (or select from a list of existing on-costs if you've created others in your account).